 7 ways to improve leadership skills

-You’re the boss of a company and you notice that work is getting done at a steady pace, but there seems to be a lack of enthusiasm from your employees.
-What would you do?
-You may think that talking to your employees is the first logical step to take; however, the first conversation you should have is with yourself.
-As a leader, you should focus inward on your own leadership skills list and ask yourself how you can find ways to empower and inspire your team.
-Here are some ways to turn the conversation inward and focus on building and honing your leadership skills:
+You’re the boss of a company.
+Lately you’ve noticed that the work is being completed at a steady pace, but you’re noticing a lack of enthusiasm from your team.
+What do you do?
+Your first thought might be to talk to your employees, but in truth, the first conversation you should have is with yourself.
+As a leader, you should look inward and focus on your own abilities and shortcomings, and ask yourself how you can find ways to empower and inspire your team.
+Here are some ways to turn the conversation inward and focus on developing leadership skills:

 1. BE PASSIONATE